KalyanM45/Ultimate-Data-Science-Materials/Machine Learning Materials/README.md

  - Overview of Machine Learning:

- - Life Cycle of Machine Learning: https://shorturl.at/mqruO
+ - Life Cycle of Machine Learning: <a href="https://shorturl.at/mqruO">Medium - Life Cycle of Machine Learning</a>

  - Types of Machine Learning: